 Just like other life insurance policies, MRI gives you and your family financial security should an unexpected tragedy happen, like a terminal illness, disability, or even death.
-While life insurance products may cover hospitalization, burial and funeral expenses, and education, they don’t cover the mortgage—the biggest expense that the breadwinner may leave should they pass.
+While life insurance products may cover hospitalization, burial and funeral expenses, and education, they don’t cover the mortgage—the most significant expense the breadwinner may leave should they pass.

-Mortgage Redemption Insurance is only one of the many insurance policies you can get to protect your home and your family.
+Mortgage redemption insurance is only one of the many insurance policies you can get to protect your home and family.
 However, MRI doesn’t cover any damage that may occur to your property.
-This policy covers only your home loan payments in the event of your passing or disability.
+This policy covers only your home loan payments in the event of your passing or permanent disability.

 The following are insurance types that can protect your property from fire, theft, natural disaster, and other accidents:

-- Property insurance – helps protect your home from an unexpected natural disaster like earthquake, fire, storm, and volcanic eruption.
+- Property insurance – Helps protect your home from unexpected natural disasters like earthquakes, fires, storms, and volcanic eruptions